wendyverdonk93/docs/content/payment-methods/banks/trustpay/activate-trustpay.md

 read_more: '.'
 ---
 ## Activate
 With MultiSafepay, TrustPay is an additional (non-standard) payment method.

-You can submit the application to activate the payment methods through your account manager via <sales@multisafepay.com>
+You can submit the application to activate the payment method through your account manager via <sales@multisafepay.com>

-Before applying for TrustPay, please check your eligibility with your account manager at MultiSafepay.
+Our Risk team will assess whether you are eligibe for this payment method.